 | 5 | Delay CCNP Enterprise until you have operational proof | Cisco says learners often have three to five years of implementation experience, and the credential requires a core exam plus a concentration exam. |

 The mistake is collecting Cisco acronyms without role proof.
-Every exam should produce an artifact: a diagram, a troubleshooting journal, a packet capture note, a change plan, or an incident-style writeup.
+Every exam should produce an artifact: a diagram, a troubleshooting journal, an analysis capture note, a change plan, or an incident-style writeup.

 What not to infer from Cisco certifications